wywyatt/VideoToOledAnimation/README.md

 It currently runs on python 3.12.3 --on windows this is the same one in the microsoft store.
 To run the program, just install python, and double click the script. :) Message me if you have any problems, I'm in the r/lightsabers discord, @__wyatt

 CONFIGURING:
- - The current user-inpupt options allow selection of dithering.
+ - The current user input options allow selection of dithering.
 Dithering allows for false-shading on low quality images that require gradients to be perceivable.
-The dithering method uses floyd-steinberg, and you can also choose no dithering if you'd like no shading.
+The current dithering method uses floyd-steinberg, and you can also choose no dithering if you'd like no shading.
 A good example of when to use no shading is after making a plain unshaded text animation video, and wanting to render that out as a proffie image.
 You should use dithering for the majority of movie clips however.
 Select either Yes to choose floyd-steinberg, or No for solid colors.